jamf/jamfprotect/soar_playbooks/aftermath_collection/azure_files/README.md

 Aftermath is a Swift-based, open-source incident response framework, available on Jamf's open source GitHub repository (https://github.com/jamf/aftermath).

 Aftermath can be leveraged by defenders in order to collect and subsequently analyze the data from the compromised host.
-When deploying Aftermath via Jamf Pro, this script can be used in tandem with an Aftermath first run, ensuring the data is securely stored in a designated S3 bucket once an Aftermath collection is complete.
+When deploying Aftermath via Jamf Pro, this script can be used in tandem with an Aftermath first run, ensuring the data is securely stored in a designated Azure File Share once an Aftermath collection is complete.

 ## Workflow Steps